 LONG-TERM BREAKS (MORE THAN 6 WEEKS)

-Option 1: Create a Holding Jar + Feed the Scoby Every 4-6 Weeks
+Option 1: Store in a Holding Jar (Hotel) + Feed the SCOBY Every 4-6 Weeks

 - Follow the ingredient ratios for making a batch of kombucha.